-Can you tell us about performing on Breakfast Television whilst there?
+Can you tell us about performing on Breakfast Television?

 It was early!
 I woke up at 5:45am and was probably still a bit jetlagged.
 My parents had just left from visiting me the night before, so I’d been a bit emotional.
 I was nervous because singing Tomorrow at 8:15am is quite hard work for the vocal cords!
 Luckily, it went really well, and the lady who was presenting the show was so lovely to me.
 Everyone I met on my journey was so lovely and helpful.

-You played the role of Brigitta in The Sound of Music, what was this like to do?
+You played the role of Brigitta in The Sound of Music, what was this like?

-What did you enjoy about touring with the show?
+What did you enjoy most about touring with the show?

 To be honest, for the first two months of the show, I found it really hard touring when I was eleven.
 I was quite a homely girl, I got really, really homesick and it stressed me out a lot.
 I got used to it, and I think that really helped me mature as a person.
 Doing that at age eleven was quite daunting, but that was the reason I was able to go to Toronto with Annie as I’d already had that experience.
 I got a lot better in the last three months of The Sound of Music and started to enjoy the show a lot more.

-What shows have you seen recently that you would recommend?
+Have you seen any theatre shows recently that you would recommend?

-Do you have any upcoming work that you are able to talk about?
+Do you have any roles coming up that you can tell us about?